Lost footage of Pink Floyd’s infamous Hamilton gig will be screened this Saturday on the gig’s 50th anniversary. Still a few tickets left.

 When he died in 2021, he left that footage to his friend, Rob Gonfors.
 He embarked on a mission to upscale that grainy Super 8 film to modern 4K standards.
 He succeeded after contacting a company that specialized in doing this sort of thing with artificial intelligence.

 On June 28, that footage will be screened in all its audio and video glory at the Playhouse Cinema in Hamilton, exactly fifty years to the day of the show, and not too far from where Ivor Wynne used to be.
-The 3:30 screening is very, very close to being sold out, so a second show has been added for 7 pm that evening.
+I think the 3:30 pm screening is sold out, but there are still a few tickets left for the evening show at 7 pm that evening (tickets here).
 I’ll lead a Q&A afterwards, just like with the late afternoon gig.

 Get tickets here.